tduranf/VScode_Arduino_ESP32/2_Programs.md

 - Read input brom Mobile and write to Serial Monitor

 **BLE_test2.ino**:
-- Read input from monitor and write to Mobile
+- Send data to Mobile
-- Read input brom Mobile and write to Serial Monitor
+- Send data to Serial Monitor

-We have made some modifications to the initial program to send IMU data with BLE: **IMU_send_BLE.ino** You need to install "Serial Bluetooth Terminal" App in your mobile phone.
+We have made some modifications to the initial program to send IMU data with BLE: **BLE_IMU_send2.ino** You need to install "Serial Bluetooth Terminal" App in your mobile phone.

 ## **2. WiFi communication**